Home

 • Interpretation: Tachycardia can be a normal reaction to stressors but, if persistent or symptomatic, may indicate arrhythmias or other cardiac conditions needing further evaluation.

-Calculating Heart Rate On An ECG
+Calculating Heart Rate on an ECG

 You can use different methods based on the rhythm regularity to determine the heart rate from an ECG strip.
 You can use the 300 and 1500 Methods to calculate the heart rate from the distance between R waves for regular rhythms.